 - Language indicating that they are certified or approved for use in motor vehicles and on aircraft

 - Language indicating that they conform to all applicable federal motor vehicle safety standards

 - check the car seat as checked baggage at the time of check-in at the ticket counter and retrieve it at baggage claim upon arrival or;

 - gate check the car seat during boarding and retrieve it at the gate or passenger loading bridge upon arrival at your destination.

-Food and drink for all ages is available at the airport’s Roy-El on the Fly café.
-There is also a vending machine in the center concourse.
+Food and drink for all ages is available at the airport’s concession area.
+There is also a vending machine located near Gate 2.

 A standard ticket on Allegiant Airlines does not include the reservation of a specific seat.
 While the airline will do their best to accommodate families, the availability of seats together cannot be guaranteed.
 To ensure your family sits together, consider reserving seats when you book.

 Wheelchair assistance is provided by Allegiant Airlines, and passengers must make reservations in advance to use the service.
 Use the airline’s request form for assistance.